 I didn’t know it then, but I now understand that my sister and I were reflections of each other’s Shadow.

-She became chaotic, carefree, rebellious, and unafraid to speak her mind.
 I tried to hold it all together; she let it all spill out.

 Her expression to the world was colored in the very qualities I worked so hard to contain, just as mine embodied the ones she could not hold.

-Together, we danced in the duality that lives within us all - the inner conflict - the unseen war of opposites - between what we allow ourselves to express to the world to be accepted, and what we bury deep inside.
+Together, we danced in the duality that lives within us all - the inner conflict - the unseen war of opposites - between what we allow ourselves to express to the world in order to be accepted, and what we bury deep inside.

 In losing her, I came face-to-face with the very parts of myself I spent a lifetime trying to escape.